saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 NAPALM in a nutshell
 ====================

-Different networking vendors each have their own OS that comes with its own API.
-In case you have a multivendor network, one of the challenges you will run into when you want to start automating, is figuring out how all these different APIs work.
+Every networking vendor has its own operating system and all those operating systems have their own APIs.
+In case you are running a multivendor network, one of the challenges you will run into when you want to start automating, is figuring out how all these different APIs work.

-Wouldn’t it be nice if there was some sort of library you could import and be done with it?
+Wouldn’t it be nice if there was some sort of library you could import and have that library deal with all those differences?
 Like a wrapper around all the vendor-specific things.

 Enter <b>NAPALM</b>.